-Students continue to develop their engagement in reading through independent book selections, and assigned readings related to the Units of Exploration.
-Students meet regularly with the English teacher to conference about their independent reading.
+Students continue to develop their engagement in reading through independent book selections and assigned readings related to the Units of Exploration.
+Students meet regularly with their English teacher to conference about their independent reading.
 These sessions focus on comprehension strategies such as retelling of the story, predicting, and making personal connections to the text.
 Students in the upper grades are challenged to summarize what they are reading, as well as identify main ideas and themes, discover cause and effect, make inferences, predict outcomes, and, ultimately, ascertain what the purpose of the text is.

-We believe that formative and summative assessments should also be modeled on the kinds of things we most frequently have to do in navigating our lives, including:
+We believe that formative and summative assessments should also be modeled on the kinds of things we most frequently have to do in our lives, including:

 - Writing what we think in various modes

 - Demonstrating learning through a project or presentation

 - Creating solutions and evaluating the efficacy of solutions according to criteria

 - Debating alternatives

 - Sharing knowledge and understanding through different media